 About Early Stage Programs

-If you or someone you know has been diagnosed with mild cognitive impairment (MCI) or early stage dementia, involvement in early stage programs can be very helpful.
-Participating in a positive, supportive, and stimulating program may enhance personal well-being and may help individuals with these diagnosis to remain healthier longer.
+If you or someone you know has been diagnosed with mild cognitive impairment (MCI) or early stage dementia or experiencing changes in memory, involvement in early stage programs can be very helpful.
+Participating in a positive, supportive, and stimulating program may enhance personal well-being and may help individuals with these diagnoses to remain healthier longer.

 Early Stage Programs offer: